nanjalaruth/PRS-Analysis-Nextflow-Pipeline/README.md

 5. [Citation](#Citation)

 ## Introduction
+In the era of large-scale genomics, efficiently computing Polygenic Scores (PGS) across multiple phenotypes and score IDs is a critical yet complex task.
+Manual processing is not only time-consuming but also prone to errors, making it difficult to ensure reproducibility and scalability.
+Our Nextflow pipeline automates the entire PGS computation workflow, enabling seamless integration of genotype data, PGS weights, and phenotype information.
+By leveraging parallelization, error handling, and robust quality control, this pipeline ensures that PGS scores are computed accurately and efficiently across diverse datasets.
+Designed for scalability, it allows researchers to process multiple phenotypes with multiple PGS ids simultaneously, making large-scale genetic studies more reproducible, efficient, and easy to maintain.

-The pipeline begins by retrieving PGS Score files from the PGS Catalogue, utilizing PGS ids corresponding to various traits.
-Subsequently, these files are processed to compute PGS scores through PLINK, after which the scores are combined for each trait in preparation for further analysis using ElasticNet.
+The pipeline begins by retrieving PGS Score files from the PGS Catalogue, utilizing PGS IDs corresponding to various traits.
+Before computing PGS scores, the files are processed to generate necessary inputs, including modifications for liftover (genomic coordinate conversion) and formatting for PLINK-based PGS score calculation.
+Once the scores are computed, they are combined for each trait in preparation for further analysis using ElasticNet.

 ## Installation
 ### Data